jvalcher/termfu/README.md

 ## Contributing

 ### General Guidelines
-- An issue should be created for any major changes.
-If at all unsure about whether a PR will be accepted, submit an issue first.
+- If unsure that a PR will be accepted, __create an issue__.
 - Bug fixes and optimizations are welcome.
 - New debugger implementations and plugins are welcome.
-- Other debugging-related tool plugin ideas should be presented in an issue for approval before submitting a PR.
+- Other debugging-related tool plugin ideas should be presented in an issue for approval and discussion before submitting a PR.
-- PRs that are complex and add large numbers of lines run the risk of not being reviewed or merged.
-Break up large submissions into smaller PRs.
-For example, plugin functions and tests for a new debugger implementation can be submitted individually before they are integrated into the program.
-- Whitespace changes will be closed.
-- Comment changes will be closed unless addressing something egregious.
 - PRs should address only one issue.
 Do not make other unrelated changes.
+- Blank space and comment PRs have a high probability of being closed.
 - Use existing code conventions.

 ### Tool spotlight